Ayfri/PokeCards-Collector/README.md

 5. Create a `.env` file in the root folder of the project and fill it with the following variables :
     - API_URL: The URL of the API.
     - API_KEY: The API key of the Google Maps API (you must activate the "Places API" on the key).
+    - PUBLIC_CARD_CDN_URL (optional): URL of the CDN for card images.
+If not provided, original API URLs will be used.
 6. Run `prisma generate` to generate the Prisma client.
 7. Run the api with `npm run api`.
 8. Run the client with `npm run dev`.